AndreasFinke/class_public/README.md

 RT - CLASS
 ===========

-This is an work-in-progress implementation of the RT cosmological model in the lastest version of CLASS.
+This is an implementation of the RT cosmological models in the lastest version of CLASS 2.8.
-For a working implementation, see https://github.com/dirian/class_public/tree/nonlocal
+It is based on https://github.com/dirian/class_public/tree/nonlocal .

+New parameters:

+model = 0, 1 (LCDM, RT)
+Minfl = .... (e.g. Minfl = 1e16) : energy scale of inflation
+deltaN = ... (e.g. deltaN = 80) number of e-folds of inflation

+The last parameter is chosen automatically depending on Minfl if not specified.
+If Minfl is not specfifed, and model = 1, the model is the minimal RT model with ICs set in radiation dominance.

+For LCDM, model = 0, the other parameters are ignored.

 CLASS: Cosmic Linear Anisotropy Solving System  {#mainpage}
 ==============================================